 - The impressive three-storey showroom at Yamaha Music London displays a wonderful range of Yamaha instruments, from drums to pianos.

-- Go bonkers for brass at Phil Parker, a treasure-trove of trumpets, trombones and tubas.
+- Go bonkers for brass at Phil Parker in east London, a treasure-trove of trumpets, trombones and tubas.

 - Folk and acoustic musical instrument specialists, Hobgoblin Music, sell everything from accordions to bagpipes, and xylophones to zithers.

 Music shops in London

 - Find specialist CDs, DVDs, books, blu-ray, headphones and more at Fopp in Seven Dials.

 - Find the latest music, DVDs, blu-ray, technology and games releases at HMV in Westfield London.

 - Famously featured on Oasis’ album cover (What’s The Story?)
 Morning Glory, Sister Ray has an eye-popping collection of records at its Berwick Street store.